Self-Avoiding Walks on Cayley Graphs Through the Lens of Symbolic Dynamics: Approximating Entropy and Connective Constants

 We saw in Theorem \ref{thm:aperiodic} that torsion groups have aperiodic skeletons.
 By the previous lemma, graph height functions imply the existence of periodic points.
 Combining these two facts we can state the following.

-\begin{theorem}[Theorem~\ref{intro:height_function}] The Cayley graphs of infinite torsion f.g. groups do not admit graph height functions. \end{theorem} This generalizes a result from Grimmett and Li who showed that the Grigorchuk group, which is an infinite torsion group, does not admit a graph height function~\cite{grimmett2015self}.
-However, the converse of the Theorem does not hold, as they showed the Higman group, which is torsion-free~\cite{higman1951finitely}, does not admit graph height functions.\\
+\begin{theorem}[Theorem~\ref{intro:height_function}] The Cayley graphs of infinite torsion f.g. groups do not admit graph height functions. \end{theorem} This generalizes a result from Grimmett and Li who showed that the Grigorchuk group (which is an infinite torsion group) does not admit a graph height function, and more generally, Cayley graphs of torsion groups with certain conditions on the stabilizer of the identity~\cite{grimmett2015self}.
+However, the converse of the previous theorem does not hold, as they also showed that the Higman group, which is torsion-free~\cite{higman1951finitely}, does not admit graph height functions.\\

 Bridges are particularly useful to compute the connective constant of graphs, and have been used to obtain exact expressions for the constant (for instance, \cite{duminil2012connective}).
 Let us denote by $b_{n,g}$ the number of bridges of length $n$ starting at $g\in G$, and $b_n = \min_{g\in G}b_{n,g}$.
 As stated in the proof of Lemma \ref{lem:bridge}, we can concatenate bridges with corresponding endpoints.
 Then, $b_n b_m\leq b_{n+m}$ and by Fekete's sub-additive Lemma, there exists a constant $\beta(\Gamma, h)$, where $\Gamma = \Gamma(G,S)$, such that